BlueM/silex-solr-provider/README.md

 $app['solr.path']     = 'solr/core0';
 ```

-You can use all options that the `SolrClient` class constructor accepts.
+You can use all options which the `SolrClient` class constructor accepts.
 For a list, see http://php.net/manual/en/solrclient.construct.php.
 Please note that `SolrClient` does not accept an empty options array, wich means you have to provide at least 1 option, otherwise you will get an exception.

 Another (IMHO less recommendable way) is to pass the options as 2nd argument to `Silex\Application` when registering the provider: